mgmarlow/mgmarlow.com/content/words/2024-10-13-exploring-writebook.md

 ---
-title: Exploring the Writebook source code
+title: Exploring the Writebook Source Code
 date: 2024-10-13
 description: |
   Walking through the source code for 37signal's new